 Where they are: Louisiana

 Why you need them: Dat Dog’s probably the smallest chain on this list, and that’s a damn shame because in a country that claims to love hot dogs but has a serious lack of hot dog-focused franchises, Dat Dog should be everywhere.
 New Orleans is a city that knows how to eat well, so if they're obsessed with Dat Dog's encased meat creations, from more familiar porcine options to less expected local flavors like alligator and crawfish, it's a safe bet that you will be, too.
 We all need a duck sausage covered in crawfish étouffée.
 We just don’t know it.
 They even offer an impressive four types of vegan sausages, should the thought of eating a cuddly gator lacks appeal.

 Why you need them: Founded in 2012 by an aspiring lawyer who traded tort reform for torta reform (sorry, we had to), East Hampton was a longtime fixture on our list of best sandwich shops in America.
 So what happened?
 Well, it became one of the best sandwich chainlets in the country through fast expansion, and our list is reserved for smaller shops.
-But we annually reconsider our thinking, because these things are insane.
+But we annually reconsider our thinking, because these things are unpredictable.
 Southern fried chicken is a star here, showing up Buffalo-style or loaded with avocado mash, pepper jack, greens, and cured bacon with a jalapeño cream sauce.
 But there are decidedly un-southern flourishes here, too, like rich lobster rolls covered in Old Bay mayo, hand-carved French ham and cheese sandwiches, and a fantastic prosciutto di parma.
 It’s a collision of southern hospitality and east coast flavor, and the world needs more of that, especially given the joy of hearing somebody order “chowdah” in a southern drawl.